 SECTION 1.
-Section 19.06.010, Maui County Code, is amended by amending subsection 2 to read as follows:
+Section 19.06.010, Maui County Code, is amended by chapter to be appropriately designated and to read as follows:

 - "2.
 The County has the following overlay zone districts:

 - A. Wetlands overlay district.

 - B. Planned development.

+- C. Cluster housing development.

+- D. R-0 zero lot line overlay district.

-- C. Wellhead protection overlay district."
+- E. Wellhead protection overlay district."

 SECTION 2.
-Title 19, Maui County Code, is amended by adding a new chapter to be appropriately designated and to read as follows:
+Title 19, Maui County Code, is amended by adding a new